comprna/CHEUI-public/README.md

 CHEUI (Methylation (CH<sub>3</sub>) Estimation Using Ionic current) is a software for the characterization of m6A and m5C RNA modifications from nanopore direct-RNA sequencing data.
 CHEUI can be used to detect m6A and m5C modifications at single read resolution and to identified modified sites and their stoichiometry in a transcriptome annotation in individual conditions, i.e. without the need of using a knock-out/knock-down or control sample (e.g. in-vitro trnscribed RNA).
 CHEUI also detects differential m6A or m5C between any two conditions.

-CHEUI is available from https://github.com/comprna/CHEUI under an Academic Public License (see copy of the license in this repository).
+CHEUI is freely available from https://github.com/comprna/CHEUI under an Academic Public License (see copy of the license in this repository).

 To access the code, please send us an email to *cheui-users@googlegroups.com* indicating your GitHub id or email you will use to access CHEUI GitHub.